dfletcher/drupal-devcontainer/README.md

     /var/www/html# drush cr
 ```

-*Note*, replace `acmewidget` with the project name of the module as given on drupal.org.
+ :arrow_up: Replace `acmewidget` with the project name of the module as given on drupal.org.

 Add and commit the changes to `composer.json` into Git with a message about adding a new third party module and the purpose of it.